HAN-Siyu/LncFinder/README.md

 # IMPORTANT
 ## Due to the maintenance of .edu.cn, lots of .edu.cn-based websites, including the web interface of many tools, are affected.
-The web server of LncFinder may not be available.
+The web server of LncFinder are unavailable.
 Now we are migrating our servers.
 Sorry for the inconvenience.
 Preview: http://csbl.bmb.uga.edu/mirrors/JLU/lncfinder/ (Temporary)

 ## LncFinder